Best Ideas For An Eco-Friendly House

 Yes, not so obvious, but many furniture polishes contain animal derivatives such as beeswax.
 You can get around that by choosing a vegetarian furniture polish or by making your own!

 There are several uses of coconut oil, but did you know that furniture polish is one of them?
 It moisturizes the wood, highlighting its natural colors, and the high content of saturated fat means that it also slowly oxidizes.
+This is the best option for those who want to work with lumber and plywood, this way the materials last much longer.

 Besides coconut oil, you can use soy wax, olive oil, walnut oil, jojoba oil, or almond oil.